rweigel/magnetovis/README.md

 # Install

 An existing installation of [ParaView 5.9+](https://www.paraview.org/download/) is required.
-Since version 5.9, ParaView includes a version of Python 3.
-Because `magnetovis` requires packages that are not distributed with ParaView, you should execute `magnetovis` in a enviroment with the same Python version number as that used by ParaView.
+Since version 5.9, ParaView includes a version of Python 3.8.8 Because `magnetovis` requires packages that are not distributed with ParaView, you should execute `magnetovis` in a enviroment with the same Python version number as that used by ParaView.

-%The set-up script in `magnetovis` will check for compatability between the Python version distributed with the ParaView version that is installed and the Python version used for the `magnetovis` installation using `pip`.
-A warning will be generated if there is a known incompatability between the user's Python version and that shipped with `ParaView`.

 Installation has been only tested in OS-X and Linux.